-While I’m a fan of always hooping fabrics to be machine embroidered when possible, there are several circumstances when it’s just not feasible.
+While I’m a fan of hooping fabrics to be machine embroidered whenever possible, there are several circumstances when it’s just not feasible.

-For instance, fabrics like bulky towels that are too thick to fit between the hoop frames need to be floated.
-Furthermore, fabrics that are too delicate to be hooped without damage, items that are smaller than the size of the hoop, and in-the-hoop designs require floating above the hoop.
+For instance, thick fabrics and bulky towels are simply too thick for an embroidery hoop.
+Furthermore, fabrics that are too delicate to be hooped without damage, items smaller than the hoop’s size, and designs stitched in the hoop require floating above the hoop frame.

-When I first heard this term when I started embroidering, I scratched my head wondering what on earth floating fabric meant.
-For those of you who are new to embroidering, floating fabric simply means placing fabric on top of your embroidery hoop rather than placing it within the two frames of your hoop.
+Floating fabric means placing fabric on top of your embroidery hoop rather than placing it within the two frames of your hoop.

 6 Ways to Secure Floated Fabric In Your Hoop

 To prepare to float fabric, first, hoop the stabilizer(s) tautly between the inside and outside frames of your hoop.
 (Refer to how to hoop fabric if you’re unsure how to get a good hooping.)

 Then, place your embroidered item on top of the stabilizer.
 I then use one of six methods to stabilize the floated fabric and keep it from moving during the active stitching period.